angelrainf/cycles.dispersal/README.md

 # cycles.dispersal
-Rmarkdown files and supplemtary information to reproduce results and statistical analyses of publication ...
+Rmarkdown files and supplementary information to reproduce results and statistical analyses of publication ...

 Repository contains:

 -Scripts (01-05) to reproduce figures and resuts****

 -Compositional data (OTU_table.csv)